- Your language English

 Limagrain Céréales Ingrédients (LCI) and Jacquet Brossard work in close collaboration with Limagrain breeders.
 Cereal ingredients and products are analyzed at every step of the processing chain.
 This includes working on the structure of raw materials, measuring the mechanical properties of breads and dough, and transcribing the functionalities provided by starch and proteins, etc.

-The results of this collective intelligence include excellent hard wheat for sandwich bread and hamburger buns, softer wheat for cookies, improver wheat that optimizes the level of protein in the cereal and provides softness to bread, or even carefully bred wheat that increases the density of vitamins and minerals or reduces the caloric content in finished goods, without affecting the taste or look.
+The results of this collective intelligence include excellent hard wheat for sandwich bread and hamburger buns, wheat varieties adapted to making cookies, improver wheat that optimizes the level of protein in the cereal and provides softness to bread, or even carefully bred wheat that increases the density of vitamins and minerals or reduces the caloric content in finished goods, without affecting the taste or look.